Ph. D. Guidelines

 Students may demonstrate this knowledge either by receiving a B+ or higher in a 200-level literature course in the language or by a test to show ability to do research in the foreign language.

 The language test will consist of a passage in the target language consisting of two or three paragraphs taken from an academic article, which may or may not be directly related to the student’s area of specialization.
 The student will translate the passage into English, writing by hand with the use of a bilingual dictionary.
 The exam will take place in the department, with no computer, and last two hours.

 The translation should demonstrate that the student has sufficient understanding of the target language for research purposes.
 This means that the translation should represent both the content and, to a certain degree, the style of the passage that is being translated.

 Students must complete the language requirement by the fifth semester of study.

 Choice of Specialization and Reading List

-During the fourth semester, the student prepares an extensive reading list on this area of specialization, in consultation with the exam committee.
+During the fourth semester, the student prepares an extensive reading list on this area of specialization, in consultation with the dissertation director and the qualifying exam committee.
 The list must be sufficient to cover a major time period and must emphasize two components:

 - Historical, cultural, and theoretical backgrounds pertinent to the student’s projected dissertation.